 - STM v Gibraltar Financial Services Commission (2019) – represented pension and insurance providers, to successfully resist appointment of inspectors by the GFS.

-- Mead Johnson v European Commission (2019-20) – advising English lawyers on cross-border and EU law aspects of challenge to a State Aid ruling Case T-508-19.
-Acting alongside domestic proceedings challenging the decision to reclaim £100m in tax – Mead Johnson v Commissioner of Income Tax (ongoing).
+- Mead Johnson v European Commission (2019-22) – advising English lawyers on cross-border and EU law aspects of challenge to a State Aid ruling Case T-508-19.
+Acting alongside domestic proceedings challenging the decision to reclaim £100m in tax –Mead Johnson v Commissioner of Income Tax .

 - Re: Adria-Alpe Fund(2019) – advised and acted for one of a number of Experienced Investor Funds, on their due diligence and investor spread.

-- Popat v Popat (Supreme Court 2020) – high value dispute concerning existence and management of an offshore trust (https://www.gcs.gov.gi).
+- Popat v Popat (Supreme Court 2020-ongoing) – high value dispute concerning existence and management of an offshore trust (https://www.gcs.gov.gi).

 - ABC v.
 XYZ (Supreme Court 2020) – Injunction preventing harassment, the misuse of information subject to the right to the constitutional right to privacy and blackmail (https://www.gcs.gov.gi).

 - Allen & Woods v.
-Panorama (and others) (Supreme Court 2020) – Defamation claim brought by two senior Gibraltar Defence Police Officers against the Panorama newspaper and one of its reporters.
+Panorama (and others) (2020-ongoing) – Defamation claim brought by two senior Gibraltar Defence Police Officers against the Panorama newspaper and one of its reporters.
+Successfully defended the right to jury trial in libel cases in Gibraltar.

 - Finsbury Trust v.
 Defendants unknown (2020) advising on malicious and defamatory website set up by unknown individuals to purposely attempt to destroy the reputation of a local financial services business.